Spurs knock off road-weary Nuggets - NewsBreak

 San Antonio led by 10 heading into the final quarter and never let the Nuggets get closer than five points while snapping a two-game losing streak.
 The Spurs outshot Denver 52.3 percent to 44.7 percent, had a 59-42 edge in rebounding and outscored the Nuggets 58-44 in the paint.

-Dejounte Murray added 20 points for the Spurs, with Doug McDermott hitting for 17 and Drew Eubanks scoring 14 points in the win.
+Dejounte Murray added 20 points for the Spurs, with Doug McDermott hitting for 17 and Drew Eubanks scoring 14.

-The Spurs led 37-29 after the first quarter as McDermott and White scored seven points each for San Antonio.
+The Spurs led 37-29 after the first quarter as McDermott and White scored seven points each.
 Barton led all scorers with nine points in the period.

 San Antonio stretched its advantage to as many as 18 points in mid-second quarter, the latest on White’s floater at the 5:28 mark.
 But the Nuggets responded, drawing to within 69-65 on eight consecutive points by Jokic before San Antonio finished off the half with a 5-0 run to go to halftime up 74-65.

-Walker IV’s 14 points paced the Spurs with 14 points over the first two periods, with White tallying 13, McDermott adding 12 and Eubanks scoring 11 in the half for the Spurs.
+Walker’s paced the Spurs with 14 points over the first two periods, with White tallying 13, McDermott adding 12 and Eubanks scoring 11.

 Jokic led all scorers with 18 points in the half, while Barton had 14 and Gordon and Morris added 11 points each for Denver.

-Note: EditorsNote: Removes extra words in 8th graf, edits thru